Prosecutors drop case against former Rogers firefighter

 "William Bagwell was never guilty of anything," said Shane Wilkinson, Bagwell's attorney.
 "It's a shame he was arrested and his life was upended in the first place.
 Some of the most renowned experts in the nation agreed that he committed no crime at all."

-Wilkinson said he hired two experts who both independently said Bagwell did not do it.
+Wilkinson said he hired two experts who independently said Bagwell did not do it.

 Rogers police started investigating after a 911 call July 26 concerning a nonresponsive infant, according to a probable cause affidavit.
 Bagwell said his son wasn't acting right, according to the affidavit.